-Identification and information gathering
+Identification and Information Gathering

-- 2.24 To identify, protect and preserve information and knowledge related to all heritage sites and values of the park by: - inviting tangata whenua to participate in the identification, preservation and management of their historic and cultural heritage within the park; and - having appropriate regard to relevant privacy issues and cultural requirements.
+- 2.25 To identify, protect and preserve information and knowledge related to significant heritage sites and values of the park: - According to national standards and Tangata Whenua tikanga. - Having appropriate regard to relevant privacy issues and cultural requirements.

-Management and protection
+Management and Protection

-- 2.25 To actively manage and protect historic, cultural and archaelogical sites and heritage features within the park, based on their significance and the level and urgency of threat to them, and to actively work with tangata whenua to achieve protection. - 2.26 To ensure assessments of the 'significance' of features take into account: - age, rarity and representativeness; - the nature and level of information available about the features; - the historical, social, architectural, archaeological, cultural, educational and scientific value of the features; and - whether the features are collective, i.e. part of a wider historical and cultural complex and/or encompassing a number of heritage features. - 2.27 To develop conservation plans for significant heritage features as appropriate. - 2.28 To restore or enhance degraded heritage areas or features where possible and appropriate. - 2.29 To ensure that the New Zealand Historic Places Trust and tangata whenua are advised if archaeological features or artefacts are accidentally discovered (established by the Historic Places and Antiquities Acts). - 2.30 To ensure, that where preservation of historic values conflicts with the preservation of ecological values, each case is carefully evaluated on its own merits but that sites and objects of archaelogical interest are preserved as far as possible.
-Any work affecting an archaeological site may require an archaeological authority from the New Zealand Historic Places Trust. - No removal or damage of cultural heritage sites and areas is permitted except for the management of the historic and cultural heritage feature, artefacts or site.
+- 2.26 To manage historic and cultural heritage features based on their significance and the level and urgency of threat to them. - 2.27 To ensure assessments of the "significance" of features take into account: - Age, rarity and representativeness. - The nature and level of information available about the features. - The historical, social, architectural, archaeological, cultural, educational and scientific value of the features. - Whether the features are collective, i.e. part of a wider historical and cultural complex and/or encompassing a number of heritage features. - 2.28 To develop conservation plans for significant heritage features as appropriate.

+- 2.29 To restore or enhance degraded heritage areas or features where possible and appropriate. - 2.30 To adhere to nationally established procedures where historic and cultural heritage features or artifacts are unearthed (established by the Historic Places and Antiquities Acts). - 2.31 No removal or damage of cultural heritage sites and areas is permitted except for management purposes